 The members of Old Grey Goose have been playing together in various configurations for over 30 years.
 When they started, like so many people in the folk revival movement, they were playing music from the southern Appalachians.
 Two things happened to change that.

-The first was their friendship with Otto Soper, an old-time Maine musician who had been playing for dances since the very early 1900’s.
-He played fiddle and saxophone, but he was an excellent piano player.
+Doug and some of the others started to ask why so many Maine musicians were playing tunes from North Carolina when there was lots of music from all around them.
+That led in 1975 to their friendship with Otto Soper, an old-time Maine musician who had been playing for dances since the very early 1900’s.
+He played fiddle and saxophone, and he was an excellent piano player.
 He encouraged the younger musicians to play the music of Maine, an idea which immediately made sense to them.
-They began searching out 0ld-time Maine musicians and learning from them, which they continue to do to this day.
+They began searching out old-time Maine musicians and learning from them, which they continue to do to this day.
 He also taught them a lot about playing, both repertoire and style; Doug’s piano style is very heavily influence by Otto Soper.

 2020 note: In addition to taking notes, they recorded the dance.
 A couple years ago I got a copy of the recording and I can see why the dance made them so enthusiastic.